ArduPilot/ardupilot_wiki/copter/source/docs/sprayer.rst

 ..  youtube:: O8ZnxkXMv6A
     :width: 100%

-Slightly out-of-date video showing a copter using the Sprayer feature
+Slightly out-of-date video showing a copter using the Sprayer feature (jump to 2:25 to see the sprayer in action).

 Required Hardware
 =================